A Trusted Authority on Medical Malpractice for the Last 40 Years

 What we do

-At Paulson & Nace, we work with families who have been victimized by negligent or incompetent healthcare providers, or who have been injured because of defective or faulty medical products.
+At Paulson & Nace, our Washington D.C. medical malpractice attorneys work with families who have been victimized by negligent or incompetent healthcare providers, or who have been injured because of defective or faulty medical products.
 Though we handle all serious medical malpractice claims, our clients commonly come to us with claims involving:

 - Failure to diagnose/misdiagnoses.
 A proper diagnosis made in a timely manner could be the difference between life and death.
 When your doctor or medical specialist fails to diagnose your condition, he or she delays the treatment you need to get well.
 We are particularly adept at cases where a missed or incorrect diagnosis has led to an exacerbated condition.